 I'm doing fabulous.

-I'm here in the Mile High City and it's rained, so the smoke is clear, so I can breathe today.
+I'm here in the mile-high city, and it's rained, so the smoke is clear, so I can breathe today.

 Well, congratulations.

-See, don't don't go making rash assumptions.
+See, don't go making rash assumptions.

 And I am here to tell you that there are a lot of Democrats that don't want any part of Hillary Clinton or Bill Clinton anywhere near the White House again.

-Now you wouldn't know that by accessing the drive by media, but they are not universally loved.
+Now, you wouldn't know that by accessing the drive-by media, but they are not universally loved.

-If they stand in the way of where he wants to go, and he's superb at it.
+There's nobody better at it if they stand in the way of where he wants to go, and he's superb at it.

-And I happen to know there are a lot of Democrats, I don't know if they're enough to elect him or not, but I that that think he needs to be at least shown some gratitude for his loyalty.
+And I happen to know there are a lot of Democrats, I don't know if they're enough to elect him or not, but that think he needs to be at least shown some gratitude for his loyalty.

-So but he's never tried to undercut him.
+He's never tried to undercut him.

-He has never done anything other than back up, buttress and do whatever he can to prop Obama up at times when it's been tough.
+He has never done anything other than back up, buttress, and do whatever he can to prop Obama up at times when it's been tough.

 Who would become the VEP?

-That that if if that's a factor, then they're not serious about it.
+If that's a factor, then they're not serious about it.

 Impeachment's a very serious thing.

-That's why to have it thrown around here as though it's just the next Social Security spending bill kind of does it a disservice.
+That's why they have it thrown around here as though it's just the next Social Security spending bill.

-But John, I appreciate the call.
+But, John, I appreciate the call.

 I'm glad that you took the time and I appreciate it.

-Stephen A. Smith was hired, like I was by ESPN.
+Stephen A. Smith was hired, like I was, by ESPN.

 He was hired because he says outrageous things.